Literacy Instruction for Children with

 Sally Clendon, PhD

-This practical two-day course will be held in three locations in 2019
+This practical two-day course will be held in the following locations

 Sally Clendon, PhD is a speech-language therapist with expertise in literacy instruction for children with complex communication and learning needs particularly those who use augmentative and alternative communication (AAC).
 Sally completed her PhD at the Centre for Literacy and Disability studies at the University of North Carolina at Chapel Hill in 2006.
 Since then Sally has held academic appointments in Australia and New Zealand, whilst also engaging in a variety of consulting work.
 Sally presents nationally and internationally and has worked with several schools across New Zealand to implement a comprehensive approach to literacy instruction for their students.
 Sally looks forward to sharing her passion for literacy and all that she has learned from working alongside teachers and students to ensure that ALL children have access to the communication and learning opportunities they need.

 COSTS: $500 for professionals, $200 for family members, both days

 $280 for professionals, $100 for family members, one day

 Day 1 – Literacy Instruction for Children who are Emergent Learners